Start Thinking Peepoo

 Recognising consumer needs, Peepoo is formulated from a bottom-up perspective that puts the user’s need first.
 Ergonomically designed to be easy and hygienic to use, simple to produce, and thus possible to be sold to groups with the weakest purchasing power, Peepoo offers a sanitation choice for both individuals and society at large.

 After use, even if no collection or disposal services are available nearby, Peepoo does not contaminate the environment once the top of Peepoo has been tied into a knot.
-The urea inside Peepoo inactivates harmful pathogens (bacteria, viruses and parasites) within two to four weeks, depending on the temperature, and Peepoo does not start to break down until its contents have been completely sanitised.
+The urea inside Peepoo inactivates harmful pathogens (bacteria, viruses and parasites) within four weeks.

 Due to its self-sanitising attributes, Peepoo remains safe to hold and carry after use.
 Because scarce and valuable water resources are not required to use or dispose of Peepoo, the traditional link between water and sanitation is cut.
 In fact, water is only needed when the user washes his or her hands after defecating or urinating.